aunDominic/Armv8-Tetris/README.md

 For marking purposes:
 Dominic and Sahil built the base game of tetris.
 Ahmad added some basic quality of life features to tetris.
-And Andrey helped flesh out the graphics and added lots of additional features to the game.
+And Andrei helped flesh out the graphics and added lots of additional features to the game.
+We just squashed commits when merging (for the purposes of keeping a cleaner code repository - it still preserves the commit info)

+Though this makes it so that some people's changes aren't as visible on gitlab (ie Andrei contributed a lot)

 Terairk is Ahmad Jamsari (He just forgot to change the name when using git locally hence the changes you see)